 - Between 2014 and 2015, female soccer players were the most likely to get a concussion

 - In 2013 alone, there were about 2.5 million emergency room visits, 282,000 hospitalizations, and 56,000 deaths related to traumatic brain injuries (TBIs) in the United States.
 This adds up to approximately 2.8 million instances.

 - TBI is the “signature injury” for those in the military

 Concussion & TBI Recovery

-When recovering from a concussion or another form of TBI, it’s important to keep calm, get a lot of rest and ease into your normal routine, but there are other things you can do that can help you speed up the healing process and reduce your symptoms.
+When recovering from a concussion or traumatic brain injury, it’s important to be evaluated by a qualified physician.
+Keeping calm, getting a lot of rest and easing into your normal routine are also important but there are other things you can do that can help you speed up the healing process and reduce your symptoms.

 One type of concussion treatment is hyperbaric oxygen therapy, or HBOT.